Meet Dr. Aretha Steele, PsyD

 I’m a Licensed Clinical Psychologist and the Founder of Mindful Healing Counseling, but more importantly, I’m someone who truly believes in the power of healing, connection, and growth.

-Beyond titles, I’m also a mama, a wife, a high-achiever learning to let go — and a human doing her best.
 Like many of the people I support, I know what it’s like to carry a lot and still feel like it’s not enough.
-That lived experience shapes how I show up in the therapy space: with warmth, honesty, and zero judgment.
+That lived experience shapes how I show up in the therapy space: with honesty, compassion, and zero judgment.

 My mission is to create a space where you don’t have to explain or shrink yourself.
 A space where you can be fully seen, supported, and empowered to heal in your own time and your own way.